NEW- $1000 funding available for wings. Event must take place before Sept 30, 2014. To request funds email Joanna Lee before June 16.

-ACTIVITY FORMAT.
-Cadets come together at the wing level to hear a character-affirming message from a distinguished guest speaker, and to engage in an exciting, hands-on “Character Challenge” that requires a degree of sobriety, trust, and courage (e.g., climbing wall, indoor skydiving, tethered ballooning, etc.).
+ACTIVITY FORMAT Cadets come together to hear a character-affirming message from a distinguished guest speaker, and to engage in an exciting, hands-on “Character Challenge” that requires a degree of sobriety, trust, and courage (e.g., climbing wall, indoor skydiving, tethered ballooning, etc.).